 (C) In those activities requiring work schedules other than eight (8) hours per day, the normal work day shall be as scheduled and the bi-weekly work period shall normally consist of eighty (80) hours, which may begin on any day of the week.
-No employee assigned to this odd work period shall be required or scheduled to work any hours in excess of sixteen (16) hours in any one work day.
-For employees assigned work days other than eight (8) hours per day, overtime shall commence for all hours worked in excess of the scheduled work hours in any work day at time and one-half (1-1/2) and time and one-half (1-1/2) for all hours worked in excess of eighty (80) in any bi-weekly pay period for which overtime has not been previously paid.

-13.4 It is recognized that the Public Employer may schedule the normal work force on a ten (10) hour work day, four (4) day work week.
+No employee assigned to this odd work period shall be required or scheduled to work any hours in excess of sixteen (16) hours in

+- any one work day.
+For employees assigned work days other than eight (8) hours per day, overtime shall commence for all hours worked in excess of the scheduled work hours in any work day at time and one-half (1-1/2) and time and one-half (1-1/2) for all hours worked in excess of eighty (80) in any bi-weekly pay period for which overtime has not been previously paid. - 13.4 It is recognized that the Public Employer may schedule the normal work force on a ten (10) hour work day, four (4) day work week.
 Should this scheduling occur, overtime will be paid for hours in excess of ten (10) in any work day, or forty (40) in any work week, at the one and one-half (1-1/2) rate.
-When possible, rest days shall be scheduled consecutively.

-13.5 The County Engineer, for budgetary reasons, may elect to give to employees qualifying for overtime, compensatory time off in lieu of overtime payments at the same rate (1-1/2) as overtime payment up to a maximum of forty (40) hours, at which time all compensation will be in the form of cash payments.
-Employees shall take compensatory time prior to taking vacation time.

-13.6 Vacation leave, holiday leave, paid sick leave, annual military training leave and leave while on the active payroll due to an on-the-job injury shall be construed as time worked for the purpose of payroll computations.

-13.7 An employee who has left his normal place of work for his residence and is called back for overtime work shall be paid for such overtime in accordance with the above, provided that he shall receive a minimum payment if three (3) hours at time and one-half (1-1/2) his regular rate.
-The minimum time provided herein does not apply if an early call-in period extends into the start of the employee's regular work period.

-13.8 No employee may authorize overtime for himself but shall be entitled to receive overtime as appropriately authorized by his supervisor.
-13.9 Premium payments shall not be duplicated for the same hours worked under any of the terms of this agreement.

-13.10 It is the responsibility of the Pubic Employer to distribute the opportunity for overtime work equally among the employees in their respective classifications normally performing the same types of work in each assigned shift, crew, or geographical work area.
+When possible, rest days shall be scheduled consecutively. - 13.5 The activity head, for budgetary reasons, may elect to give to employees qualifying for overtime, compensatory time off in lieu of overtime payments at the same rate (1-1/2) as overtime payment up to a maximum of forty (40) hours, at which time all compensation will be in the form of cash payments.
+Employees shall take compensatory time prior to taking vacation time. - 13.6 Vacation leave, holiday leave, paid sick leave, annual military training leave and leave while on the active payroll due to an on-the-job injury shall be construed as time worked for the purpose of payroll computations. - 13.7 An employee who has left his normal place of work for his residence and is called back for overtime work shall be paid for such overtime in accordance with the above, provided that he shall receive a minimum payment if three (3) hours at time and one-half (1-1/2) his regular rate.
+The minimum time provided herein does not apply if an early call-in period extends into the start of the employee's regular work period. - 13.8 No employee may authorize overtime for himself but shall be entitled to receive overtime as appropriately authorized by his supervisor. - 13.9 Premium payments shall not be duplicated for the same hours worked under any of the terms of this agreement. - 13.10 It is the responsibility of the Pubic Employer to distribute the opportunity for overtime work equally among the employees in their respective classifications normally performing the same types of work in each assigned shift, crew, or geographical work area.
 It is understood that the sharing of overtime shall not, delay nor increase the Public Employer's cost of operation.
 Overtime records of the Public Employer shall be made available to union officials when requested to resolve a question involving distribution of overtime.
 It is understood that nothing in this Article shall require payment for overtime hours not worked.